Evlogitos/VIRTUS-gym-tracker/README.md

 ---
 ## 🚀 Roadmap / Upcoming Features

-Here is what I'm planning for the next updates (v2.0):
+Here is what I'm planning for the next updates:

 - [x] **Music Control:** See track info and control music directly from the app.
 - [x] **Workouts Reorder** Change the workout order.